radius-project/docs/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-initial-deployment/index.md

 1. When you are done testing press `CTRL+C` to terminate the port-forward.

-## VS Code Tips
+## Interact with your application using the VS Code extension

 {{% alert title="Preview" color="info" %}}
-The following tips are  a preview of how the VS Code Radius extension can be deployed improve developer workflow.
-As we introduce additional features to the extension we will incorporate them into this section.
+The following tips are a preview of how the VS Code Radius extension can be used to improve the developer workflow.
+As we introduce additional features to the extension, we will incorporate them into this section.
 {{% /alert %}}

 - Open VS Code and navigate to the VS Code Radius extension explorer section.